 Though many skiers enjoy checking to-dos off their list while in the San Juans, there are a wealth of mellow ski tours to take into consideration.
 Take for example a European-style town-to-town adventure.
 Start in Telluride, CO and ski up Bear Creek Reserve, continue your ski up and over to Ophir.
 Once in Ophir, head east to ski up Ophir Pass to an overnight at Opus Hut.
 The next morning, ski North to Mill Creek via the hiking route to Columbine Lake.
 Once in Mill Creek Basin, take your pick on the many descents to HWY 550.
-Once you arrive at 550, you can hitchhike to Silverton, CO for night two.
-Day three involves another hitchhike to the top of Red Mountain Pass where you can ascend to the top of one of the many basins–Senator Beck, Mineral Basin or Porphyry–and subsequently descend back into the town of Telluride.
-If you need more adventure, consider adding a night in Ouray, CO.
+Once you arrive at 550, you can hitchhike to Silverton, CO for night two or head to Red Mountain Alpine Lodge.
+From Red Mountain Pass or Silverton, you can ski more classics or ascend to the top of one of the many basins–Senator Beck, Mineral Basin or Porphyry–and subsequently descend back into the town of Telluride.
+If you need more adventure, consider adding a night in Ouray, CO or at Thelma Hut.
 Get creative, the San Juans are vast.

 Heli-skiing in Alaska is the ultimate spring ski trip for many.
 Points North Heli Skiing is based in Cordova and offers the best value for your money, as far as heli trips are concerned in AK.
 Points North has exclusive access to the southeastern side of the Chugach Mountain Range and over 2,000 square miles of terrain.
 The snow is considered some of the best in Alaska and the terrain will keep you on your toes.
 Skiing is available through April, weather depending.
 All-inclusive pricing through Powderhounds starts at $5,875 per person.
 Ready to book?
 Powderhounds still has spots available in April, learn more here.